alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

         ```eval_rst

         .. note::
-            We recommend using ``wget`` in order to install the `batchmode Linux build for AltTester Desktop <https://alttester.com/app/uploads/AltTester/desktop/AltTesterDesktopLinuxBatchmode.zip>`_ and not put it in the archive because that increases the running time for the entire flow.
+            We recommend using ``wget`` in order to install the `batchmode Linux build for AltTester® Desktop <https://alttester.com/app/uploads/AltTester/desktop/AltTesterDesktopLinuxBatchmode.zip>`_ and not put it in the archive because that increases the running time for the entire flow.
         ```

     - You also need to add port reverse forwarding when running on Android after Appium is started: